krice-nw/LiarsDice/readme.md

 TODO:
+Player display needs to clear dice and re-use player spot (not add each roll update as a new player)

 Need to differentiate players from other conncted clients
     Maybe Players[socket].player?
     so iterate over all clients nd identify if they are players?